TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition: Method

 \subsection{Architecture and Complexity}

-\paragraph{\TwistNet-18.} We adopt a ResNet-18-like structure with the standard ResNet stem ($7 \times 7$ conv followed by $3 \times 3$ max pooling) and four stages with channel widths $(64, 128, 256, 512)$ and two blocks per stage.
-Stages 1--2 use standard BasicBlocks; Stages 3--4 use TwistBlocks.
-This placement reflects that co-occurrence patterns are most discriminative at higher semantic levels, where features encode object parts rather than low-level edges.
-Global average pooling and a linear classifier follow the final stage.
+\TwistNet-18 follows the ResNet-18 layout: a standard stem ($7{\times}7$ convolution followed by $3{\times}3$ max-pool), four stages with channel widths $(64, 128, 256, 512)$ and two blocks per stage, global average pooling, and a linear classifier.
+Stages~1--2 use standard BasicBlocks; Stages~3--4 use TwistBlocks.
+This placement reflects the texture-theoretic observation that co-occurrence statistics are most informative among mid-to-high-level units (textons, part-level fragments, repeated microstructures)~\cite{julesz1981textons,portilla2000parametric} rather than among raw edges.
+Inserting STCI earlier than Stage~3 produces redundant correlations among low-level features; inserting only at Stage~4 misses the resolution at which structured periodicities such as fabric weaves and feather barbs are most clearly captured.